Mandunyane: Economy

 Mandunyane residents earn a living mostly through agriculture.
 Most of the residents have farms in the eastern part of the village.
 Output is mostly for family consumption, while the surplus is sold at Francistown.
 Residents also rear cattle, goats, sheep and poultry.
 Animals are also for family consumption and may be sold during tough times such as famine.
 Most youth are enrolled in government poverty eradication programmes such as Ipelegeng and backyard gardening.
 The poverty rate stands at 23.1%.
 Most of its residents, especially the youth, are employed at urban areas such as Francistown, Gaborone and Selibe Phikwe in manufacturing and industrial companies.
 Some are employed in government and parastatals.

 Education

 Mandunyane residents attend Mandunyane Primary School for seven years and obtain a Primary School Leaving Examinations PSLE and then graduate to Tonota Junior Secondary School for three years to acquire a JCE.
 Those who excel continue at Shashe River School where they obtain a BGCSE/ COSC.
 According to a research conducted by the ministry of education and skills development in 2010, 90% of the residents have a PSLE, 88% JCE, 45% BGCSE, and 20% have a certificate, diploma and degree while 1% have MBA, MSC and PhD.
 Some obtain their bachelor's degrees at the University of Botswana and other overseas universities in United Kingdom, Jamaica, United States and Canada.

 Entertainment

 Rhumba is the popular music genre in Mandunyane.
 Disco, traditional music and gospel are also popular.
 Pool and traditional chess are favourite games.
-Orlando, Free Corner, Step Inn and First Bar are some of the popular pubs for one to get rid of boredom at.
 Sojourners can also enjoy Shashe dam where there is swimming and fishing.
-Moagi Roca Mokgatle released a scintillating Rhumba album in 2006.
-Attitude is also an afro pop group from Mandunyane.
-Kgomotso CiCi Molalapata has also released some Motswako singles in 2013.